philzook58/philzook58.github.io/_posts/2026-05-26-lifting_egraph.md

 Liftings are indeed exactly thinnings and weakenings and `|->` is the same as `|-`.
 I just think the change of terminology and notation helps make the description easier to digest.
 To my ear, thinning and weakening seem to connote the exact opposite of the operation I think is happening, taking a low dimensional function and turning it into a high dimensional one.

+Deeper waters:

 - Semi simplicial categories
 - Cubical categories
 - Families
 - Presheaf models
 - Explicit Weakening calculi.  <https://arxiv.org/abs/2412.03124> <https://hal.science/hal-00384683/document>
+- partially applied composition `sin .`  and Yoneda stuff

+There are connections here.
+What I have done is tried to distill away as much complexity as possible.
+I think lifting egraphs stand alone without these things, but the connections may enrich your understanding.
+Everyone has different stuff that works for them.
+I am not a math or theory maximalist.
+I have aspects I like, aspects I understand, aspects I don't like, aspects I don't understand, aspects I wish I understood.

+I don't think I actually am good at abstraction.
+What I can do is have 3 concrete examples in superposition in my head, which is a little different than having a black box conception.
+This superposition may explain why I punctuate and use notation so inconsistently.
+Rapid oscillation between python, pseudo-haskell, term rewriting, pictures, and latex is how I am.

 Nominal vs Nameless